iAmAaven/iAmAaven/README.md

 # Hello, my name is Aapo Harjunpää!

 I'm a 23-year-old software developer and IT engineering student from Finland.
-I've been programming **since 2019**, specializing in video game development.
+I've been programming **since 2019**.

 ---
 ### About me
 - I’m a huge fan of **indie games** and an indie developer myself.
 - My first experience with programming was with Python in 8th grade.
-After a three-year break from writing code, I got into making video games with Unity.
+In 2019, I got into making video games with Unity and haven't stopped since.
-- My goal is to someday publish a game with a story so great that it leaves a lasting (positive) impact on players.
+- My dream is to someday publish a game that leaves a positive impact on the player.
-- Something I enjoy as much as programming is **music**.
+- I also love **music**.
 I've played the guitar for 9 years and listen to all kinds of genres, though most often heavy metal.
-- Occasionally I escape the light of my monitor to cast spells in Dungeons & Dragons with my friends.
+- Every week, I try to escape the light of my monitor by casting spells in Dungeons & Dragons with my friends.

 ### Check Out My Games